The latest UK art and sculpture trails in 2024

 School holidays and weekends are a great time for getting out on temporary one off trails, watch out for any in your local area from around April onwards.
 Most are put on in aid of charities too.

 • Sculpture in the City – annual sculpture exhibitions that rotate from one year to the next in the City of London.
 Download the information, or get a leaflet from St Paul’s Cathedral.
-This latest edition finished in Spring 2024 in the financial district.
+New edition will return soon.

 • Hairy Highland Coo event – Perth and Kinross, 28 June to 6 September 2024 with 30 giant cows in place.